 They spread a fine strip of salsa over the trout before coating it in lime juice; the strong citrus will cure the fish in a matter of seconds.

 Two cubes of red wine-marinated turnip provide the finishing touch to this gorgeous dish.

 Finally, we all sit down to feast on our creations and are delighted to discover that our fresh, colourful ceviche tastes sensational.

 Quinotto, or quinoa risotto, is a dish that has become popular over the years.

-It is not only a favourite in Peru, but is recognised on the international food scene as well.
+It is not only a favourite in Peru, but is recognized on the international food scene as well.

-And since quinoa, an Andean grain, is a Peruvian staple, you’ll find this so-called ‘superfood’ in many local dishes.
+Therefore, since quinoa is a Peruvian staple, you’ll find this so-called ‘superfood’ in many local dishes.

 We fry up some onions, garlic and yellow pepper and then add some rich, chunky mushrooms.

 white wine and, finally, red quinoa.

 We toss in some salt, pepper, parsley and olive oil, but skip over the blue cheese and parmesan.